Hkmori15/Memige/README.md

  2. Create telegram bot in bot father for token ✔
  3. Install bibliotecs: dotenv, nodemon, node-telegram-bot-api e.t.c ✔
  4. Make a simple code for start and test bot ✔
- 5. Start make code for connect and receive data (image/video)
+ 5. Start make code for connect between bot and users admin
- 6. Deploy materials (image and videos) on cloudware/hosting
- 7. Make connection between bot and cloudware/hosting